A tennis ball

 But he quelled the rough seas around him and eventually arrived at his goal.

-The emotions spilt out after his victory and he sat in his courtside chair and sobbed into his towel, releasing the tension of a stress-filled month.
+The emotions spilled out after his victory, and he sat in his courtside chair and sobbed into his towel, releasing the tension of a stress-filled month.

 I just was releasing all the emotions that had gotten stuck because I had to find the strong masculine energy to sustain the pressure of going all the way.”

-Earlier, Djokovic had arrived on court without the heavy strapping that has encircled his left thigh for the rest of the tournament.
+Earlier, Djokovic had arrived on the court without the heavy strapping that had encircled his left thigh for the rest of the tournament.
 Did this rattle his opponent?

 The second set found Tsitsipas taking the initiative.
-He didn’t allow Djojovic a single breakpoint, which is another rarity here.
+He didn’t allow Djojovic a single breakpoint, which is another rarity.

-But he couldn’t convert his own opportunity (there was only one) and lost his nerve in what was a jittery tie-break from both men.
+But he couldn’t convert his opportunity (only one) and lost his nerve in a jittery tie-break from both men.

 Tsitsipas was philosophical after the match, suggesting that ”getting our asses kicked is for sure a very good lesson every single time.”

-Clinching his latest triumph via the third set tie-break, he finished the night having dropped only a single set in the tournament – and that was when his hamstring played up against French qualifier Enzo Couacaud in the second round.
+Securing victory in the third set tie-break, he finished the night having lost only one set in the tournament.
+That sole setback occurred when his hamstring troubled him against Enzo Couacaud in the second round.

-”A lot of people doubted I was injured,” Djokovic told Channel Nine afterwards. ”It did affect me in the first week.
-I highly doubt if it wasn’t a major I would keep on playing because I didn’t practise between the matches.”
+”A lot of people doubted I was injured,” Djokovic told Channel Nine afterward. ”It did affect me in the first week.
+I highly doubt if it weren’t a major, I would keep playing because I didn’t practise between the matches.”

 ”But not him.
 He is from outer space.”

 We both agreed it would probably be better that he is not there.
-That hurts him and me a lot because these are very special, unique moments.
-Who knows if they repeat again.
+That hurts him and me greatly because these are very special, unique moments.
+Who knows if they will repeat again?
 So it was not easy for him.”
-Still, there is plenty for Djokovic to like as his 10th AO title returned him to his rightful place as world No.1.
+Still, Djokovic has plenty to like, as his 10th AO title returned him to his rightful place as world No.1.

-With acknowledgement and thanks to the Telegraph Sports department and Simon Briggs.
+With acknowledgment and thanks to the Telegraph Sports department and Simon Briggs.